UDC-GAC/SeQual-Stream/README.md

 #### GUI

-The graphical interface of SeQual is shown in the following picture.
+The graphical interface of SeQual-Stream is shown in the following picture.

 ![](doc/interfazexpl.png)